wombar/git-cheatsheet/tmux-cheatsheet.md

 `move-window -t 0` - Move current window to 0 (if 0 does not exist).
 Useful for creating windows out of sequence if that's what you want

 `move-window -r` - Re-index all windows sequentially

+`setw synchronize-panes on` - Mirror content across all windows